Fellow Since 2000

 INPAZ - O Instituto Nacional de Educação para a Paz e para o

-This profile was prepared when Feizi Milani was elected to the Ashoka Fellowship in 2000.
+This description of Feizi Milani's work was prepared when Feizi Milani was elected to the Ashoka Fellowship in 2000.

 Dr. Feizi Masrour Milani is creating a process for enabling young people to make cultures of peace for themselves and their communities.
 His approach promises to reduce violence between teenagers, who in Brazil are becoming agents as much as victims of violence.